Bytecoin (BCN) Price Tops $0.0001

 Bytecoin Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Bytecoin directly using US dollars.
-Investors seeking to acquire Bytecoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Bytecoin directly using U.S. dollars.
+Investors seeking to acquire Bytecoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bytecoin using one of the exchanges listed above.

 Receive News & Updates for Bytecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bytecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.